Chapter 2 : Wide Awake

 I felt the tears stream faster down my face and I hiccuped, "Rose.. is *hiccup* being.. so.. so.. *hiccup* nice!"
 I wailed.
 I could tell I was being ridiculous.
 Even in my own head I knew it was insane to cry over someone being nice to you.
 My bloody emotions didn't get that though.

 I nodded as the tears continued to fall.
 Rose grabbed me by the elbow gently and pulled me up to standing.
 "Shall we go up to the dorm?"
-She whispered to me quietly.
+She whispered to me quietly, doing her best not to turn this into a scene.
 I nodded again.
-I knew I was making a fool of myself and I couldn't ignore the stares of half the school, shocked to see Violet Beale cry.
+I knew I was making a fool of myself and I couldn't ignore the stares of half the school from around the Great Hall, shocked to see Violet Beale cry.